Norfolk Landscape Photographer Gallery

 Standard prints come with a choice of paper types.

-Acrylics are 10mm think with wall fixings.
+Acrylics are 10mm thick and are supplied with with wall fixings.

 Many of my shots are planned beforehand.
 When conditions are right I get to my location about 30 minutes before I intend to take the shot.
 If weather conditions change, a sunset does not develop or the lighting is not as I want it I go home and return at a later date.
 I keep a list of landscapes that I would like to photograph.
 So when conditions are right and I am travelling to or from clients I often spend some time taking landscape photographs.

-Elsewhere in the county there is some of the wettest and richest land in England.
+Elsewhere in the county of Norfolk there is some of the wettest and richest land in England.
 This is ideal for agriculture.
 Agriculture and tourism are two areas where the County thrives.
 To the east is the Broads, an area of rivers, man made lakes and marshes.
 It has National Park status.
 Here the landscape is quite flat.
 With 125 miles of lock free navigable waterways the area is a great place to enjoy a holiday by hiring a boat.

 Towns and Villages in Norfolk